 How it Works

-After you purchase the case study series, you will have access to the Research Like a Pro Webinar Series 2023 private page on FamilyLocket.com.
-Using the username and password you created during checkout, you can log in, view the schedule, and get information about how to watch the presentations live via Zoom.
-The webinars will be recorded and placed on the webinar series private webpage along with the syllabus (research report) that goes along with it.
-We will send you an email each month to remind you about the upcoming webinar.
+After you register for the webinar series, you will have access to the Research Like a Pro Webinar Series 2023 course page on FamilyLocket.com.
+Using the username and password you created during checkout, you can log in, view recordings, and download the report PDFs.

 No record states Rachel Cox as the daughter of Benjamin Cox.
 Following the Research Like a Pro with DNA process provided the foundation for proving the relationship using indirect documentary evidence and autosomal DNA.
 This case study will outline the research process and discoveries made.